-Because the Mini Aussie was bred from smaller Australian Shepherds, there isn’t too much that sets these breeds apart other than their size.
+Since the Mini Aussies was bred from smaller Australian Shepherds, there aren’t too many differences that set these breeds apart other than their size.

-Here are a few other key differences between a Mini Aussie and a Standard:
+Here are a few other key differences between a Mini Aussie and a Standard Aussie:

 |Life Expectancy||12-15 years||12-13 years|